-Dispute resolution: Jersey and the Channel Islands
+Dispute resolution: Jersey, Channel Islands - .PDF file.

 Litigation is the main form of dispute resolution used in Jersey to settle large commercial disputes.
 Arbitration is not yet used frequently despite the passing of the

 Arbitration (Jersey) Law 1998, which provides a legal framework for arbitration and gives effect to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

 The island’s government has, in addition, made a contribution towards the running costs of the City Disputes Panel, which operates in London, with a view to encouraging dispute resolution using that body.